nezaboodka/reactronic/README.md

 **Start** option defines how transaction is related to a parent transaction (if any):

-  - `Start.InsideParent` - transaction is part of parent transaction (default);
+  - `Start.InsideParentTransaction` - transaction is part of parent transaction (default);
-  - `Start.Standalone` - transaction is self-contained (separated from parent);
+  - `Start.AsStandaloneTransaction` - transaction is self-contained (separated from parent);
-  - `Start.AfterParent` - transaction is start after parent one as a self-contained transaction.
+  - `Start.AfterParentTransaction` - transaction is start after parent one as a self-contained transaction.

 **Monitor** option is an object that holds the status of running functions, which it is attached to.
 A single monitor object can be